paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Simon
+title: Boiler Service & Gas Check
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Jamie was great at communicating, time keeping and all round very efficient at his job.
+Extremely detailed in showing me what he was doing and explained what needed to be done.